rails/rails/guides/source/active_record_migrations.md

 ### Using `reversible`

-If you'd like for a migration to do something that Active Record doesn't know how to reverse, then you can use `reversible`:
+If you'd like for a migration to do something that Active Record doesn't know how to reverse, then you can use `reversible` to specify what to do when running a migration and what else to do when reverting it.

 ```ruby
 class ChangeProductsPrice < ActiveRecord::Migration[8.0]